box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 # Scaffold application code

-With our Slack and Box applications set up, we're ready to set up our application to start listening for incoming slash commands and events from Slack.
+With our Slack and Box applications set up, we're ready to set up the application which will listen for incoming slash commands and events from Slack.

 This application will be split up into three parts: